Rockets vs. Mavericks Prediction & Picks - November 28

 - Computer Predicted Total: 225.9

-- The Mavericks have had less success against the spread than the Rockets this year, sporting an ATS record of 8-8-0, compared to the 11-3-0 mark of the Rockets.
+- The Mavericks have had less success against the spread than the Rockets this year, recording an ATS record of 8-8-0, compared to the 11-3-0 mark of the Rockets.

-- Dallas covers the spread when it is a 4.5-point favorite or more 25% of the time.
-That's less often than Houston covers as an underdog of 4.5 or more (66.7%).

-- Houston and its opponents have eclipsed the total 28.6% of the time this season (four out of 14).
-That's less often than Dallas and its opponents have (11 out of 16).

 Put your picks to the test and bet on the Rockets with BetMGM Sportsbook.